SomnathKar000/CloudHive/README.md

 Your frontend development server should now be running at `http://localhost:3000`.

+## Demo Credentials

+To explore CloudHive, you can use the following temporary login credentials:

+- **Email:** `som2@email.com`
+- **Password:** `123456`

+Please note that these are temporary credentials for demo purposes.
+For security reasons, it's recommended to create your account for regular use.

 ## Folder Structure

 The project folder structure is organized as follows: